MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ## <a name="replace"></a> `basic_string::replace`

-Replaces elements in a string at a specified position with specified characters or characters copied from other ranges or strings or C-strings.
+Replaces elements in a string at a specified position with specified characters, or with characters copied from other ranges, strings, or C-strings.

 ```cpp
 basic_string<CharType, Traits, Allocator>& replace(